igniterealtime/openfire-galene-plugin/README.md

 ### Enable MUC (Groupchat) Support
 If this option is not enabled, Galene will only use a single parent group called *public*.
 Subgroups will be enabled and all participants will have *operator* privileges.
 They can publish media streams and manage the meeting.
 See Galene documentation for full details.
 Both anonymous and  authenticated XMPP sessions can join a public group and all subgroups.

-To join a public subgroup called my-meeting, with the galene web client, use http://your-openfire-server:7070/galene/?room=public/my-meeting&username=your-user-name.
+To join a public subgroup called my-meeting, with the galene web client, use https://your-openfire-server:7443/group/public/my-meeting.

 If this option is enabled, then Galene SFU becomes integrated with Openfire.
 Openfire MUC group-chat rooms can be used as Galene groups in addition to the default public group.
 Authentication is enabled and only authenticated XMPP sessions can join a Galene group subject to the room configuration.
 For example, member only MUC rooms will disable allow-anonymous in Galene and only room member xmpp sessions will be allowed to join the Galene group.

-In this mode, users will require an authenticated XMPP session to join an Openfire MUC groupchat room.
+In this mode, users will require XMPP credentials (username/password) to join an Openfire MUC groupchat room.
 See Pade client or the Galene plugin for ConverseJS for more details.

 Once a user has joined with at least presenter permissions, they can invite an external user with an invitation token.

-To join an MUC groupchat room called lobby with the Galene web client as user *fred* using invitation token xxxxxxxxxxx, use http://localhost:7070/galene?token=xxxxxxxxxxx&room=public&username=fred
+To join an MUC groupchat room called lobby with the Galene web client as user *fred* using invitation token xxxxxxxxxxx, use https://your-openfire-server:7443/group/lobby?token=xxxxxxxxxxx

+### Use single muxed UDP port instead of a range
+Allocate a range of ports or the single muxed port.

+### Enable TURN server
+Enable the internal TURN server.
+Not needed when deployed on a LAN with no firewall between users and the server.

 ### Username/Password
 This is Openfire username/password for the user that will have Galene admin permissions to view stream stats and join any meeting.
 By default the user will be "sfu-user" and the password witll be a random string.
 If you are using ldap or your Openfire user manager is in read-only mode and a new user cannot be created, then you must create the user and specify the username and password here..